 Your concerns about the comfort and safety of your child can make choosing a dentist a difficult choice.
 Children should go to the dentist for regular check-ups instead of presenting only when pain is experienced.
-A good dentist will work at an age appropriate level.
-You can make a dental appointment an enjoyable and fuss-free one by preparing your child to his or her first dental visit.
+A good dentist will work at an age-appropriate level.
+You can make a dental appointment an enjoyable and fuss-free one by preparing your child for his or her first dental visit.
 It is important not to project your own fears and anxiety on him/her.
 You can learn more tips here.
-Rapport between your child and the dentist should be built on the first visit.
+The rapport between your child and the dentist should be built on the first visit.

 Being comfortable with the dentist at a young age is important in maintaining good oral health as he/she grows and enters teenage and subsequently, adult years.
 Parents will be involved when appropriate.
 The dentist also plays a part in educating parents on diet and oral hygiene habits (brushing, flossing and the use of fluoride toothpaste) for young children.
 Before you leave the clinic, you should have an idea of your child’s dental development, your responsibilities as a parent and any follow-up care by the dentist.